 2. Awards will prioritize primary research, including library research, fieldwork, interviewing, historical archival research, pilot studies, data collection and data set construction, etc. In exceptional cases we will consider summer fellowship requests, which would allow PhD students the time to make significant progress or complete their dissertations.
 Requests for funding for conference travel and seminar/course tuition (including language or methods training) will also be considered.

 All proposals will be reviewed and ranked by a multidisciplinary review committee chaired by the Co- Director of the Human Rights Institute and comprised of members of the Gladstein Committee.
 The number of grants will depend on the number of applications ranked ‘excellent’ by the review panel.

-Fellowship applications should be a maximum of three pages; written materials should be double spaced and printed in 12-point, Times New Roman font with 1 inch standard margins.
+Each application should include a project proposal which should be a maximum of three pages, an anticipated budget, CV, and letter of recommendation.
+All written materials should be double spaced and printed in 12-point, Times New Roman font with 1 inch standard margins.

-Each application of a maximum of three pages should include the intellectual rationale for the project, a list of expected project outcomes, a methodology section, and a budget narrative of research-related expenses.
-Ordinarily, budget requests should not exceed $2000.
 Graduate student applications are also required to include a separate statement from their supervisor on how the funding will advance the applicant’s research, and a copy of the latest version of their CV.
+Please forward this link to your recommender for them to submit your letter electronically: https://uconntact.uconn.edu/submitter/form/start/140833

 If you have any questions please call 860-486-5393 or email firstname.lastname@example.org.